collocations.org

 She aimed a blow at Lucy.

-avoid, deflect, dodge, parry, ward off
+avoid, block, deflect, dodge, parry, ward off

-BLOW + VERB
+blow + VERB

 fall, land